 View the 1 minute "Choosing EBSCO Databases" video on the left to learn how to search our APA Psychology databases below simultaneously (after deselecting boxes, select the APAPsycInfo and APAPsycArticles databases).
 If your topic has an education focus, e.g., school shootings AND trauma, you may want to consider also adding Education Source and ERIC databases.

 Reminder: Click the Scholarly (Peer Reviewed) Journals box before starting your search.
 Find the box in the EBSCO interface under Search Options > Limit your results.

-This is a comprehensive database covering information concerning topics in emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.
-This is the world's largest full text psychology database offering full text coverage for nearly 600 journals.
+Psychology & Behavioral Sciences Collection is a comprehensive database covering information concerning topics in emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.
+This is the world's largest full text psychology database offering full text coverage for nearly 400 journals.